aiqc/AIQC/README.md

 	</li>
 	</br>
 	<li>
-		<b>Experiment Tracking</b> - Tuning parameters and architectures requires many training runs that must be evaluated with metrics and charts.
+		<b>Experiment Tracking</b> - Tuning parameters and architectures requires evaluating many training runs with metrics and charts.
 However, leading tools are only designed for a single run and don't keep track of performance.
 Validation splits and/or cross-validation folds compound these problems.
 	</li>
 	</br>
 	<li>
-		<b>Postprocessing</b> - When making predictions, if the original encoder-decoder pair wasn't saved, then how should new samples be encoded?
-How do we know that the schema of new data matches the schema of the original data?
-These problems are compounded if multiple encoders were involved.
+		<b>Postprocessing</b> - If the encoder-decoder pairs weren't saved, then how should new samples be encoded and predictions be decoded?
+Do new samples have the same schema as the training samples?
+Did encoders spawn extra columns?
+Multiple encoders compound these problems.
 	</li>
 </ol>